 You’ve probably got a life bucket list sorted (climb Everest, become BFFs with Beyoncé, achieve world peace, right?) but have you got one for your career?
-Considering that we spend such a significant part of our lives working, it’s a good idea to have other things to spur you on beyond your paycheck.
+Considering that we spend such a significant part of our lives working, it’s a good idea to have other things to spur you on beyond your pay cheque.
 Here are a few key goals you can definitely make a reality…

 Accomplish something you’re proud of

 For some people, this is something as simple as completing a huge work project.
 For others, it’s as big as becoming CEO, but whatever it is, make it something that will have you feeling so chuffed about yourself that it’s coming out of every pore.

 Being able to ask for what you want and actually have it happen is a skill that’s not only going to serve you well on the job but outside of work too.
 Asking for a pay rise is probably one of the toughest things you can do at work.
 However being able to do it — and achieve a positive result — is something you’ll always be proud of.

 Even the most confident of people may have bouts of imposter syndrome.
 Being able to stop doubting your abilities and believe in yourself instead, is one of the most powerful things you can do.
 If you can harness this for your career?
 Look out world!

 There’s going to come a time where you go for a job that you want so badly that it makes you sick in the stomach.
 It’s important not to shy away from experiences like this and put yourself in a position where you feel vulnerable and dare to dream big.
 Going for a much-coveted job and the incredible feeling of getting it is the kind of thing that should be bottled.

 Not everything at work will be sunshine and buttercups.
 There will come a time where you need to stand up for yourself whether it’s someone taking credit for your work or confronting a boss who’s giving you beyond a hard time.
 Doing this will earn you major respect and kudos not only from everyone around you but also from yourself.

 Learn how to network